huggingface/blog/patchtsmixer.md

     {'eval_loss': 0.3038313388824463, 'eval_runtime': 1.8364, 'eval_samples_per_second': 1516.562, 'eval_steps_per_second': 5.99}

-### By a direct zeroshot, we get MSE of 0.3 which is near to the SOTA result.
-Lets see, how we can do a simple linear probing to match the SOTA results.
+As can be seen, we get a mean-squared error (MSE) of 0.3 zero-shot which is near to the state-of-the-art result.

+Next, let's see how we can do by performing linear probing, which involves training a linear classifier on top of a frozen pre-trained model.
+Linear probing is often done to test the performance of features of a pretrained model.

 ## Linear probing on `ETTh2`
 We can do a quick linear probing on the `train` part of the target data to see any possible `test` performance improvement.